neuralmagic/deepsparse/tutorial/README.md

-DeepSparse Server First, let’s have some context on the monitoring stack that we will be using during this guide.
+# Tutorial: DeepSparse Server Monitoring via Prometheus/Grafana

+One of the features of the [DeepSparse Server](https://github.com/neuralmagic/deepsparse/tree/main/src/deepsparse/server) is its compatibility with the monitoring services popular among ML practitioners.

-To leverage the metrics that Jina exposes, we recommend using the Prometheus/Grafana stack.
+This tutorial will show you how to monitor the DeepSparse server using the Prometheus/Grafana stack.
+You will learn how to quickly configure DeepSparse Server and Prometheus, to continuously and seamlessly monitor the Server.

+In the nutshell: once configured, the Server exposes `metrics` endpoint, which in turn is scrapped by Prometheus - different logs are being collected, aggregated, and stored.
-In this setup, Jina will expose different metrics endpoint, and Prometheus will then be in charge of scraping these endpoints, as well as collecting, aggregating, and storing the different metrics.
-Prometheus will then allow external entities (like Grafana) to access these aggregated metrics via the query language PromQL.
-Then the role of Grafana here will be to allow users to visualize these metrics by creating dashboards.
+Prometheus allows external entities (like Grafana) to access these aggregated logs via the query language PromQL.

-This tutorial will show you how to monitor the DeepSparse server using Prometheus/Grafana stack.
+The role of Grafana is to allow users to visualize these metrics by creating dashboards.

+## Prerequisites
+### Structure of the Repository
 The repository has the following structure:

 ```bash